and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Common symptoms of shoulder labral tears include shoulder instability, dislocation, pain when lifting the arm, decreased strength and range of motion, and catching, locking, popping, or grinding sensations when moving the shoulder.
-These symptoms are similar to other shoulder injuries, so it is important to seek help from a highly qualified professional like Dr. Cahill so that you can get an accurate diagnosis and start the right treatment plan.
+These symptoms are similar to other shoulder injuries, so it is important to seek help from a highly qualified professional like Dr. Cahill or Dr. Porter so that you can get an accurate diagnosis and start the right treatment plan.

 Surgery for Shoulder Labral Tears

 Both Dr. Cahill and Dr. Porter use arthroscopy to diagnose and treat labral tears in the shoulder.
 Arthroscopy is a minimally invasive procedure that allows our surgeons to diagnose and treat shoulder labral tears through much smaller incisions than an open procedure.
 This often leads to less blood loss, less pain after surgery, and a quicker recovery.

 To perform the procedure, your surgeon will make a small incision to insert the arthroscope into the shoulder joint.
 The arthroscope displays images on a monitor so that he can view the labrum, confirm the diagnosis, and determine the extent of the injury.

 If the tear is confined to the labrum and does not involve any of the tendons attached to it, your surgeon will remove the torn flap of tissue and correct any problems associated with the injury.
 If a tendon or ligament is also torn or detached, your surgeon will need to repair or reattach it.
 These repairs are also done with arthroscopy, using additional small incisions to insert operating instruments.
 This procedure can often be done on an outpatient basis.